DIAGNijmegen/website-content/content/pages/vacancies/postdoc-deep-learning-gastro.md

 type: general
 picture: vacancies/postdoc-gastro.png
 template: vacancy-single
-people: Jeroen van der Laak, Francesco Ciompi, Iris Nagtegaal
+people: Jeroen van der Laak, Iris Nagtegaal
 description: Are you a creative researcher with a PhD degree in medical image analysis, computer vision, machine learning or similar?
 Do you want to contribute to the implementation of a algorithm-supported workflow for digital gastrointestinal pathology, which will increase the time of pathologists for complex diagnostics and reduce the wait time for patients?
 Then we are looking for you!

 ## Background